Waihopai River (Marlborough)

 The Waihopai River—the more northerly of two New Zealand rivers of that name—runs through the South Island's Marlborough Region and is a major tributary of the Wairau River.
-The river has its source in the Raglan Range of mountains, some 70 km northwest of Kaikoura.
+The river has its source in the Raglan Range of mountains, some 70 km northwest of Kaikōura.
 It runs in a generally northeastward direction for all of its length, the first section of which is through narrow alpine valleys.
-After joining its major tributary, the Spray River, the valley begins to widen, becoming a broad valley by the time the second main tributary, the Avon River is reached.
+After joining its major tributary, the Spray River, the valley begins to widen, becoming a broad valley by the time it accepts its second main tributary, the Avon River.
 For the last 15 km of its length the Waihopai turns northward, reaching the Wairau 7 km west of Renwick.